Santhosh2453/stock-chart-app/stock-dashboard/ReadMe.md

 # Stock Dashboard

-A simple web app to visualize stock data from `dump.csv`.
+A simple web app to visualize stock data from `stocks.csv`.

 ## Features
 - Displays a list of companies.